 Where can find Jefferson County Birth, marriage, Divorce and Death Records?

 Jefferson County vital records can be found at the Alabama Department of Public Health which has Birth And Death Records from 1908, Marriages from 1936 and Divorce Records from 1950.
 Please refer to the information to the Statewide Vital Records in Alabama for current fees and application process.

 You can search online for Jefferson County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for Birth, Marriage, Divorce or Death Certificates to mail.

-A list of Jefferson County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Jefferson County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Alabama Archives, Historical & Genealogical Societies.